almende/eve/concepts/application_areas.md

 # Application Areas

-The Eve agent platform can be used for all kind of applications.
-New types of agents can be built to act on any type of domain.
-Eve offers the base to built your own agent platform.
+The Eve agent platform is meant for general purpose computing.
+It allows any software project to leverage the added power of an agent based design.
+These benefits range from better robustness, scalability, interoperability and ease of software maintenance.

-A number of possible application scenarios for Eve:
+A example of the possible application scenarios in which Eve can offer distinct benefits is given below:

 - **Easily set up an agent platform**